Sound certification of memory-bounded quantum computers: Introduction

 \section{Introduction}

-As quantum hardware is rapidly advancing, its certification is becoming increasingly important to ensure reliability and consistency, especially as we aim to scale and integrate it into larger systems.
-Existing certification methods, however, face certain challenges.
-Many of these methods verify the proper functioning of some components of a device based on the assumption that other elements (e.g., measurement devices) operate perfectly~\cite{Eisert2020Quantumcertification, kliesch2021theory,liu2020efficient}.
-These assumptions can introduce systematic errors and may lead to hardware miscalibration~\cite{kliesch2021theory}.
+As quantum hardware advances rapidly, its certification is becoming increasingly important to ensure reliability and consistency.
+However, existing certification methods face certain challenges.
+Many of these methods verify the proper functioning of some components of a device based on the assumption that other elements (e.g., measurement devices) operate essentially perfectly~\cite{Eisert2020Quantumcertification, kliesch2021theory,liu2020efficient}, possibly introducing systematic errors and leading to hardware miscalibration~\cite{kliesch2021theory}.
 For instance, quantum process tomography is particularly susceptible to \ac{SPAM} errors~\cite{mohseni2008quantum}.
-While alternative methods, such as \ac{RB} \cite{EmeAliZyc05,LevLopEme07,EmeSilMou07,KniLeiRei08,DanCleEme09,Helsen2022framework,Heinrich22StrictGuarantees} and \ac{GST}~\cite{merkel2013self, BluGamNie13, Nielsen2021gatesettomography,brieger2023compressive} avoid \ac{SPAM} errors, they are primarily intended for characterization tasks rather than certification.
-This gap highlights the need for improved theoretical methods essential for precise calibration and control of scalable quantum devices.
+While alternative methods, such as \ac{RB} \cite{EmeAliZyc05,LevLopEme07,EmeSilMou07,KniLeiRei08,DanCleEme09,Helsen2022framework,Heinrich22GeneralGuarantees} and \ac{GST}~\cite{merkel2013self, BluGamNie13, Nielsen2021gatesettomography,brieger2023compressive} avoid \ac{SPAM} errors, they do not guarantee that all erroneous implementations of quantum gates will be correctly identified~\cite{proctor2017WhatRandomizedBenchmarking}.
+This gap highlights the need for improved methods essential for precise calibration and control of scalable quantum devices.

-Any certification method should satisfy two key properties: \textit{completeness} and \textit{soundness}~\cite{kliesch2021theory}.
-Completeness means that the certification test should accept correctly implemented quantum operations -- a requirement that current \ac{SPAM}-robust methods meet~\cite{Helsen2022framework}.
-However, these methods lack proofs of soundness.
-A test is sound if it only accepts operations that are correctly implemented.
-In the field of the foundations of quantum mechanics, a sound and complete approach for certifying quantum states and measurements, known as self-testing, has been independently developed~\cite{mayers2003self,Supic2020selftestingof,sekatski2018certifying}.
-Self-testing is a fundamentally interesting phenomenon, which found application in various quantum information processing tasks~\cite{Devetak2005Distillation, Acin2012Randomness}.
-Its primary goal is to provide a soundness proof for the internal workings of a quantum device based solely on the observed outcomes, without requiring direct access to its internal components, making it also free from systematic errors.
+Any certification method must satisfy two key properties: \textit{completeness} and \textit{soundness}~\cite{kliesch2021theory}.
+Completeness means that the certification test should accept a correctly implemented quantum operation, a requirement that the currently used \ac{SPAM}-robust characterization methods meet~\cite{Helsen2022framework}.
+However, these methods, if used for certification, lack a proof of soundness.
+A test is sound if it accepts \textit{only} those operations that are correctly implemented.
+In \ac{RB} and \ac{GST} literature, the lack of soundness for the certification task is hinted to be connected to \emph{the gauge problem}~\cite{proctor2017WhatRandomizedBenchmarking,Nielsen2021gatesettomography} but no solution is provided.